 Airline Ranking 2026

-51 Airlines analysed
+52 Airlines analysed

-Azul demonstrates exceptional operational reliability with a perfect 0% cancellation rate and only 6 delayed flights, earning an outstanding 9.5/10 FlyClaim Score.
-However, when delays do occur, they tend to be severe with an average of 203 minutes - significantly above the industry standard of 60-90 minutes.
-The most problematic routes appear to be European connections including LIS-TER, FRA-MAD, and BER-LIS, suggesting potential challenges with international operations.
-Despite the lengthy delays, the low frequency keeps total compensation exposure relatively modest at €2,100.
+Azul achieves an exceptional FlyClaim Score of 9.5/10, demonstrating outstanding operational reliability with zero flight cancellations.
+While the airline experienced only 6 delayed flights, the average delay duration of 203 minutes is significantly above the industry standard of 60-90 minutes.
+The most problematic routes appear to be European connections including LIS-TER, FRA-MAD, and BER-LIS, suggesting potential challenges with international operations or specific airport partnerships.

-flynas demonstrates outstanding operational reliability with an exceptional FlyClaim Score of 9.4/10, significantly outperforming industry standards.
-While the airline experienced 9 delayed flights with an average delay of 187 minutes, their perfect 0% cancellation rate showcases strong commitment to service delivery.
-The delays were concentrated on specific routes to Istanbul Sabiha Gökçen (SAW) from Birmingham and Berlin, suggesting potential operational challenges on Turkish routes rather than systemic issues.
+Flynas demonstrates exceptional operational reliability with a remarkable FlyClaim Score of 9.4/10, significantly outperforming industry standards.
+Despite recording 9 delayed flights with an average delay of 187 minutes, the airline maintains a perfect 0% cancellation rate, showing strong commitment to completing scheduled services.
+The delays appear concentrated on specific routes to SAW (Istanbul Sabiha Gökçen), particularly from BHX and BER, suggesting potential operational challenges at this destination airport rather than systemic airline issues.

-Atlas Air demonstrates exceptional operational reliability with a perfect cancellation rate of 0% and only 7 delayed flights, earning an impressive FlyClaim Score of 9.1/10.
-However, when delays do occur, they tend to be significantly severe, averaging 255 minutes - well above industry standards of 60-90 minutes.
-The most problematic routes appear to be long-haul cargo operations between Amsterdam and Asian destinations (AMS-ICN, AMS-HKG), plus the LGG-KGF freight route, suggesting challenges with intercontinental logistics timing.
+Atlas Air demonstrates exceptional operational reliability with a perfect 0% cancellation rate and only 7 delayed flights, earning an outstanding FlyClaim Score of 9.1/10.
+However, when delays do occur, they tend to be severe with an average of 255 minutes - significantly higher than industry standards.
+The most problematic routes involve long-haul connections from Amsterdam to Asian destinations (AMS-ICN, AMS-HKG) and cargo operations (LGG-KGF), suggesting challenges with intercontinental scheduling.
+Despite the lengthy delays when they happen, the airline's overall punctuality performance remains impressive.

-RwandAir demonstrates exceptional operational reliability with a perfect 0% cancellation rate, earning an outstanding 9/10 FlyClaim Score.
-However, when delays do occur, they tend to be severe with an average of 276 minutes - nearly 5 hours per incident.
-All most delayed routes (WAW-DOH, AMS-DOH, MXP-DOH) involve Doha connections, suggesting potential hub-related operational challenges that result in significant passenger compensation costs of €4,200.
+Virgin Australia achieves an impressive 8.9/10 FlyClaim Score with a perfect 0% cancellation rate, demonstrating strong operational reliability.
+However, when delays do occur, they tend to be significant with an average of 261 minutes - well above typical industry standards.
+The most impacted routes (WAW-DOH, BCN-DOH, MXP-DOH) all involve Doha connections, suggesting potential hub-related operational challenges.
+Despite only 9 delayed flights, the total compensation value of €5,400 reflects the severity of these disruptions.

 The FlyClaim Score is based on a weighted analysis of delay frequency, average delay duration, compensation impact and cancellation rate.
 Scores range from 1.0 (very poor) to 10.0 (excellent).